-Hiring a lawyer has several benefits.
+Hiring a criminal attorney in San Francisco has several benefits.
 First, it will prevent the government from interviewing you, which in turn prevents you from making damaging statements that cannot be unsaid.
 Second, your attorney is the only person who can listen to your story – all of it – without the risk of being subpoenaed to testify against you.
 Making a full and honest disclosure of the facts to your lawyer allows the lawyer to understand the precise risks you are facing and how to avoid them.
 Third, a lawyer will prevent you from being charged with obstruction of justice or other criminal offenses related to a cover-up.
 A skilled attorney can help you to keep bad facts away from investigators without breaking the law, or to investigate your case and bring advantageous information to the government’s attention.
 It is far easier to prevent charges from being filed in the first place than it is to have criminal charges dismissed, so you should not wait to call a lawyer if you are or may be under investigation.

 How much will it cost to hire a lawyer?